 NFL free agents 2023: Ranking top 10 wide receivers

-NFL free agents 2023: Ranking top 10 wide receivers originally appeared on NBC Sports Boston
+Ranking top 10 free agent wide receivers in 2023 originally appeared on NBC Sports Philadelphia

-It's a less-than-ideal time to be looking for help at the wide receiver position.
-The upcoming free-agent class leaves plenty to be desired, though it's still an important one for the New England Patriots.
+It's a less-than-ideal time to be looking for help at the wide receiver position, as the upcoming free agent class leaves plenty to be desired.

 Mac Jones' favorite target, Jakobi Meyers, is arguably the top wideout set to hit free agency this spring.
-Signed as an undrafted free agent in 2019, Meyers has been one of New England's most reliable offensive players over the last three years.
+Signed as an undrafted free agent in 2019, Meyers has been one of the New England Patriots' most reliable offensive players over the last three years.

 Losing Meyers would further weaken an offense that struggled mightily in 2022.
-Nelson Agholor will also be a free agent, though that's somewhat of a relief for Pats fans as his albatross of a contract comes off the books.
+Still, Meyers is one of just a few names truly worth monitoring among free agent wideouts.

 10. Noah Brown